Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Installation.md

 ## Installation using Docker

-Profinity V2 can be deployed onto most devices capable of running Docker, including Raspberry Pi, BeagleBone Black, etc.
+Profinity V2 can be deployed onto most devices capable of running Docker, including macOS and Linux machines as well as several single-board computers such as Raspberry Pi, BeagleBone Black, etc.

 There are two possible methods for setting up Profinity V2 using Docker.
 The [simple setup procedure](#simple-setup) is recommended for most users.
 Advanced users may choose to follow the [advanced method](#advanced-setup),